Do you have an important decision to make?

 2. Think of simple sentences:

-When you go to any new place, keep practice this exercise, which helps you remember many sentences and words, and these sentences and words are always present in your mind.
+When you go to any new place, keep practicing this exercise, which helps you remember many sentences and words, and these sentences and words are always present in your mind.

 3. Talk to yourself:

-Now, let’s move on to thinking about the conversation.
+Now, let’s move on to thinking about conversation.

 This is a great way to practice what you might say in a real conversation.

 For example, let’s say that an imaginary person asks you a question like, “What do you think about the English lecture today?” how would you answer?